vialab/SMT/README.txt

 See the processing api at http://www.processing.org/reference/ for a complete list and documentation of all available processing functions

+If you have problems running SMT, first test that the Processing examples work (File->Examples), if they do not check the troubleshooting page for solutions(http://wiki.processing.org/w/Troubleshooting).

+If you still have problems, please open an Issue (https://github.com/vialab/SMT/issues) to report the problems you are having, and we will try our best to fix them promptly.

 Authors: Zach Cook, Erik Paluka, Dr. Christopher Collins, Dr. Mark Hancock